 Call 250 960 2169

 Benjamin Levine and Keith Aartsen have a combined experience of over 60 years practicing law in Prince George, BC.
-They have focused their practices on matters of family, immigration and criminal law.
-This includes Divorce, Property Division, Custody, Family Violence issues, Support and representation for all criminal code offences.
-They focus on Citizenship and Immigration matters such as spousal sponsorships and inadmissibility.
+They have focused their practices on matters of family, immigration and criminal law This includes Divorce, Property Division, Custody, Family Violence issues, Support and representation for all criminal code offences.
 Their focus is to help you understand the legal issues and processes you face, and to work together to advance your legal interests.
-They have assisted thousands of clients over their careers, giving them valuable experience to apply to your case.
+They have assisted thousands of clients over their careers, giving them valuable experience to bring to your case.
 Esteemed and highly experienced criminal counsel, C. Keith Aartsen, defended accused people for over 40 years in Prince George.
 He is now retired but consults with Mr. Levine on all his criminal matters.

-Born and raised in BC, Mr. Levine completed law school at the University of Victoria in 2001.
-After graduating, Mr. Levine immediately moved to Prince George, where he has worked primarily as a family, criminal, and immigration lawyer ever since.
-He has owned and operated a busy law office in downtown Prince George since 2004.
-He maintains a large case load at every stage of the the litigation process, from negotiation to trial.
-He is practical, experienced, and effective.
+Born and raised in BC, I completed law school at the University of Victoria in 2001.
+After graduating, I immediately moved to Prince George, where I have worked primarily as a family and immigration lawyer ever since.
+I have owned and operated a busy law office in downtown Prince George since 2004.
+I maintain a large case load at every stage of the the litigation process, from negotiation to trial.
+I am practical, experienced, and effective.

-He loves Prince George and is active in its community, including:
+I love Prince George and am active in its community, including:

 - President, Prince George, Immigrant and Multicultural Services Society, 2010-2014